ArchieSewell/Data_Roles_Analysis_Portfolio_Project/README.md

 5. What are the most optimal skills to learn for Data Analysts in the UK?

 # Tools & Technologies Used
-- **Python**: All conding and analysis was done inside Python.
+- **Python**: All coding and analysis was done inside Python.
 I also used Python libraries including but not limited to:
     - **Pandas**: Used to analyse the data.
     - **Matplotlib**: Visualised some of the data.
     - **Seaborn**: Created the more advanced visuals.